mongodb/atlas-billing/README.md

 `billing-password`: maps to the Private API key for the Org we want to gather Billing data from.
 Maps to `billing-passwordSecret`.

 ### Triggers
-`getAllTrigger`: runs at 7am GMT each morning to retrieve the billing data using the `getall` function above.
+`getAllTrigger`: runs at 7am GMT each morning to retrieve the billing data using the `getAll` function above.

-`processAllTrigger`: runs at 7:30am GMT each morning to update the billing data using the `processall` function above.
+`processAllTrigger`: runs at 7:30am GMT each morning to update the billing data using the `processAll` function above.

 # Enhancements
 Additional enhancements are possible such as: